 As the Field School Director, it is your responsibility to operate the program within the budget you have established.
 If the International Field School runs over budget, it is the responsibility of your academic department or faculty to cover these costs.

 - Once you select students and they accept their offers, the number of students participating in the International Field School can be confirmed, allowing you to confirm the final budget and program fees.
 ISS will charge these fees to students’ SFU accounts and only then will ISS be able to start making payments for the International Field School.
 We do not need to wait until students have actually paid their fees.
 The budget should be finalized at least 10 weeks prior to the start of the term in which your program will run.

-- Once the program fees have been charged, the ISS Administrative Coordinator can begin to make payments for your program (e.g. housing deposits) (it is not necessary to wait until students have actually paid their fees).
+- Once the program fees have been charged, the ISS Manager, Administration can begin to make payments for your program (e.g. housing deposits) (it is not necessary to wait until students have actually paid their fees).
 ISS prefers to pay in single/fewer installments where possible.
-It is importat that you have enquired about cancellation/refund policies for services providers that do not require contracts, and communicated it to these policies to the ISS Administrative Coordinator prior to beginning to make payments.
+It is important that you have enquired about cancellation/refund policies for services providers that do not require contracts, and communicated these policies to the ISS Manager, Administration prior to beginning to make payments.

 - We encourage you to have ISS pre-pay for as many program costs in advance as possible.
 This means a smaller Cash Advance and less paperwork for you to have to do later.

 - Arrange payment of larger group bookings/purchases in advance, ideally prior to the Cash Advance request, through ISS.
 Submit these payment requests to the Manager, Administration in a timely manner so that ISS can meet payment deadlines.
 This is usually by wire transfer where invoices and banking information are required.
 Find out if your service provider has a preferred method of payment as cheque or the ISS credit card may be used.